-Looking for the best hikes in Switzerland?
-Then you’ve come to the right place.
-Unfortunately, we haven’t hiked every trail in Switzerland, but we’ve done enough to pick 12 of the best that give you a diverse taste of the superb Swiss scenery.
+Looking for some great hikes in Switzerland?
+We’ve explored three of Switzerland’s most spectacular hiking regions to pick 12 of the best that give you a diverse taste of the superb Swiss scenery.

 Switzerland has 48 mountains over 4,000 metres, sheer-sided valleys, and spellbinding lakes.
 This is a beautiful country where the hiking is dramatic.